xenify-io/litepaper/README.md

 ## ◽️ Time-Weighted Burn Fee Discount

-Introducing Xenify's time-weighted approach to burn fee discounts, designed to promote fairness and prevent manipulation such as reward front-running or sniping.
-This innovative method helps curb unfair practices where users strategically time transactions to maximise their rewards or incentives.
-The protocol calculates the Burn Fee (BF) by multiplying the Gas Spent (GS) by a factor that depends on the Number of Batches (NB) and the constant (CS), as shown in the formula below:
+Introducing Xenify's time-weighted burn fee discount, designed to promote fairness and curb unfair practices such as reward sniping and front-running.
+The burn fee formula helps the protocol determine the fee required to execute the burn function, and it's calculated using the following equation:

 <br>

 $$
-BF = GS \times (1 - (NB \times CS)) \times NB
+BF = (GC \times VB) \times (1 - (NB \times CS))
 $$

 <br>

-The constant (CS) factors in the discount on the burn fee.
-The more batches a user burns, the greater the discount on the burn fee, represented by the term (1 - (NB x CS)).
-The value of the constant varies depending on when a user decides to burn during a cycle.
+In this formula, BF represents the Burn Fee, which is the fee you will need to pay in the native tokens when using the burn function.
+The burn fee discount you receive is represented by the term (1 - (NB x CS)).
+The discount you obtain will be influenced by the Number of Batches (NB) you burn and the applicable Discount Constant (CS).

+The Discount Constant (CS) is a time-weighted factor that varies depending on when a user decides to burn during a cycle.
 The table below illustrates how the value of the constant changes during a 24-hour cycle.
-The constant starts at 0.00005 when the cycle begins and decreases by 0.0000025 every hour until it reaches zero after 20 hours.
+It starts at 0.00005 when the cycle begins and decreases by 0.0000025 every hour until it reaches zero after 20 hours.
 As a result, users will not benefit from the burn fee discount during the last four hours of the cycle.

 <br>